🧬

 Are Swedish Vallhunds good with children?

-Yes, they are generally affectionate and playful with children, though their herding instinct may cause them to nip at heels.
+Yes, they are generally affectionate and playful, though their herding instinct may cause them to chase small children.

 Do they shed a lot?

-They can adapt to apartment life provided they receive sufficient daily exercise and mental stimulation.
+They can adapt to apartment living if provided with sufficient daily exercise and mental enrichment.

 🔗